centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 ## Emergent Internal Computation

-Sometimes, interpretable emergent internal computation can emerge.
+Sometimes, interpretable internal computation can emerge.
 Some self-supervised vision Transformers [learn to use self-attention to segment images](#vision_transformers), even without explicit segmentation supervision.
-This can be seen by producing saliency maps thresholding the self attentions maps to retain 60% of the probability mass.
+This can be seen by producing saliency maps thresholding the self-attention maps to retain 60% of the probability mass.
 This leads to worries about potentially dangerous internal latent knowledge models may have.

 <p align=center>
 <img src="images/vision_transformers.png"  style="width:12cm"/>